michaeldada/todolist/todolist/README.md

-# addressBook
+# To Do List

-##### Epicodus Section:  JavaScript OO - Address Book

-#### By Epicodus Lessons

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple Address Book app.
+This application is a simple to do list that allows users to cross off tasks when complete.

 ## Setup

-Install addressBook by cloning this repository.
+Install To Do List by cloning this repository.

 ## Technologies Used